 Yet, over the course of his career, Tsai has found extraordinary success and paid it forward to others to help develop new leaders around him.
 The key to that success has been rooted in an understanding that leadership can be taught and learned and how critical it is to build up the people around you.

 “I create a culture for others to succeed by getting out of the way and letting people I’ve hired do their job,” said Tsai.
 “As a leader, our job is to support and provide them with the best resources.
 To create a productive environment, the leader needs to be the ‘lowest maintenance’ person in the company.
 That way, the team can focus on what they do best instead of worrying about pleasing you.”

-Tsai, who is a Co-founder and Executive Vice Chairman of Alibaba Group, a global Internet technology company based in China, has learned invaluable lessons about collaborating with teams, communicating with stakeholders, and inspiring people in his 22 years with the company – all leadership skills that he said can be developed over time through hard work.
+Tsai, who is a Co-founder and Chairman of Alibaba Group, a global Internet technology company based in China, has learned invaluable lessons about collaborating with teams, communicating with stakeholders, and inspiring people in his 22 years with the company – all leadership skills that he said can be developed over time through hard work.